 Register your domain and choose your hosting

 A domain acts as your website’s address on the Internet.
 To put it simply, think of the Internet as a residential neighborhood.
 Each house represents a website, and their addresses represent the domain, making it accessible and identifiable to visitors.
 Meanwhile, hosting is the land or spot in the neighborhood where you will build your “house.”.
+There are various hosting services to choose from, Ubuntu VPS being among the most popular choices.

 Acquiring domain and hosting is crucial to establishing your site online.
 Most e-commerce builders provide both domain registration and hosting.
 However, many providers are available online if you prefer getting them from outside.
 Both options are excellent, and regardless of what you’ll be using, you typically have to pay a small annual fee to keep your site live.